INSISOC/MPSPLIBtoMPP/README.md

 - Integration with the commercial project management tool MS Project.
 ## Publication
 This repository accompanies the article:
 - Poza, D., Araújo, A., De Antón, J., & Villafáñez, F. (2025).
-Resource-Constrained Multi-Project Scheduling: Enhancing Commercial Software with Advanced Heuristics.
+Embedding a Heuristic Approach into Microsoft Project for Multi-Project Scheduling.
 Expert Systems with Applications (under review).

   If you use this repository or its contents in your research, please consider citing the article once published.
 ## Source of Original Instances